-Women played a significant role in the ministry of our Lord and Savior Jesus Christ and in the early church.
+Women have played a significant role both in the ministry of our Lord and Savior Jesus Christ and in the early churches.
 The Mar Thoma Suvisesha Sevika Sanghom, an organization to support the spiritual needs of the women of the Mar Thoma church, was inaugurated at the 1919 Maramon Convention, under the able leadership of Abraham Mar Thoma Suffragan Metropolitan.
 Since then, in the history of the church, Sevika Sanghom is well known for its strong leadership from many women of great vision.
 Its activities range from evangelistic work among women, empowering and educating women, providing financial support to the sick and needy, managing various social welfare and educational institutions, mission fields etc. The organization owes much to the self-sacrificing and indefatigable work of Mrs. Kandamma Varghese, who was the organizing Secretary of the Sanghom for over 20 years travelling far and wide, organizing branches in various parishes and carrying out evangelistic work among Christians and non-Christians.

 All parishes of the Mar Thoma church have a Sevika Sanghom branch.
 Every woman of the Church above the age of 18 years is a member of the Sevika Sanghom.
 The Sevika Sanghom General Body elects a committee from among its members to manage the administration of the branch.
-The Vicar of the parish will be the President and is responsible to provide spiritual guidance and leadership to the operation of the committee.
+The Vicar of the parish will be the President and is responsible for providing spiritual guidance and leadership to the operation of the committee.

 St Mathew’s Mar Thoma Sevika Sanghom